ActianCorp/zeenea-platform-docs/README.md

-# Actian Integration Platform Documentation
+# Zeenea Data Discovery Platform Documentation

 We welcome and encourage your feedback on the platform and documentation.
 Feedback from the user community plays an important role in improving the product.

-## Documentation

 Let us know if: